Skip to Content

 Xcaret Park is an ecotourism theme park located in the midst of the Mayan jungle, and is home to some Mayan ruins of the same name.

-While the ruins themselves are not as impressive as the ones mentioned above, and it’s not worth the visit JUST to see the ruins, the park is a wonderful day-trip destination from Cancun.
+While the ruins themselves are not as impressive, and it’s not worth the visit JUST to see them, the park is a wonderful day-trip destination from Cancun.

-Of course, you’ll also get to follow the rainforest trail to the Xcaret ruins, a site that functioned as a navigation port and was a vital trading center for the Mayans.
+Of course, you’ll also get to follow the rainforest trail to the Xcaret ruins.
+This ancient Mayan site functioned as a navigation port and was a vital trading center for the Mayans.

-If you stay in the park until the night falls, you’ll get to witness the popular Xcaret México Espectacular, an entertainment show that’s been running for over 20 years and that will take you on a marvelous journey through Mexican history.
+If you stay in the park until the night falls, you’ll get to witness the popular Xcaret México Espectacular.
+This entertainment show has been running daily for over 20 years and will take you on a marvelous journey through Mexican history.

 San Miguelito

-San Miguelito is located north of El Rey, and dates back to the Post-Classic period of the Mayan Civilization, although evidence suggests that it was inhabited as early as 250 A.D.
+San Miguelito Ruins is located north of El Rey, and dates back to the Post-Classic period of the Mayan Civilization.
+Evidence, however, suggests that it was inhabited as early as 250 A.D.

-There’s a great museum on site that you should check out to learn more about the Maya and discover artifacts recovered from various archaeological sites throughout Yucatan Peninsula.
+There’s a great museum on site that you should check out to learn more about the Mayans.
+You’ll also discover artifacts recovered from various archaeological sites throughout the Yucatan Peninsula!

 Distance from Cancun: 11 miles (17.8 km)